Bausch + Lomb Levofree 0.05% Eye Drops

 Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date printed on the bottle after EXP.
+Do not use this medicine after the expiry date shown on the bottle after EXP.
 The expiry date refers to the last day of that month.
 Write the date of opening clearly on the packaging.

 Shelf life after opening: 3 months.